Debt-to-Income Ratio Calculator

 What Is Debt-to-Income Ratio?

 Debt-to-income ratio (DTI) is a personal finance metric that compares your total monthly debt payments to your gross (pre-tax) monthly income.
-Lenders use it as a primary indicator of financial health and your ability to take on and repay new debt.
+It is one of the primary signals lenders use to assess your ability to take on and repay new debt — a higher DTI indicates a greater portion of your income is already committed to existing obligations, leaving less room for a new payment.

 The formula is simple: